whintzen/Online-Offline-Budget-Trackers/README.md

   * Once the App opens, in the right hand side of the command line, click on the "+" enclosed in a circle to install the app.
   * Budget Setting:
+    * Localhost:
       * You can set a Total monthly Budget and then subtract from it the expenses that you spend or
-    * you can just add the expenses that you incur that month and the Graph will show you how much you are spending
+      * you can just add the expenses that you incur that month and the Graph will show you how much you are spending.
+    * Heroku:
+      * Once deployed to Heroku, and the connection set up between Mongodb Atlas and Heroku, go to your terminal and ensure that you have CD to your repo.
+Type `heroku open` and it should open your application.
+Add budget items to your page.
+These items should also be in your mongodb Atlas database.
   * Working Offline:
+    * Localhost:
       * After entering some budget items, Inspect the Web page by right clicking on it and choosing `Inspect`.
 Click on `Application` and select `Service Workers`.
-Check the Offline box and refresh the screen.
+Check the `Offline` box and refresh the screen.
 All the data disappears as the application is Offline.
 Enter a new item, uncheck the Offline box and then click refresh.
 The information that was there before should return and the item added also.
 You might need to refresh a few times.
+    * Heroku:
+      * After entering some budget items, Inspect the Web page by right clicking on it and choosing `Inspect`.
+Click on `Network`and select `Offline`.
+Enter a new budget item and select enter.
+Refresh the database and notice that it has not been recorded, even though it has been recorded in the App.
+Go to `Application` and `Storage` select the `INdexDB`, then the `Budget`, then `pending` and notice that the item entered offline is pending.
+Go to Network and change `offline` to `online` and refresh the page, Applications and MongoAtlas database and the item entered Offline will be in the database, and it will also disappear from `pending'

 ## User Story
 ```